swyxio/brain/2024 Appearances.md

 - nov 6-9 LiT
 - nov 12 - sync conf
 - November 18 & 21, 2025 react summit
+  -
+  - GPT5 is a better frontend coder than me, and Cerebras Code is a 10x faster coder than me.
+But "generative UI" is mostly still stuck in a paradigm of function calling premade widgets.
+New, fast, coding oriented models create new opportunities for creating truly personal, customized experiences, without the offsetting concern that people want their apps to stay stable and reliable.
 - Nov 18-20 aie summit
 - dec 1 react advanced london